-First – Sauté the onion, jalapeno, cauliflower, and garlic on low heat for approximately 5 to 8 minutes, or until the onion is soft and translucent.
+STEP ONE – Sauté the onion, jalapeno, cauliflower, and garlic on low heat for approximately 5 to 8 minutes, or until the onion is soft and translucent.
 If the vegetables begin to stick to the pan add a few tablespoons (30 ml) of water to deglaze the pan.
-If you want to cook them in oil use 1 tbsp (15 ml).
+If you want to cook them in oil use 1 tablespoon (15 ml).

 Top the chili with shredded vegan cheddar cheese, chopped onions, chopped fresh tomatoes, guacamole, or whatever you like on your chili.

 Make this and let us know what you think.
 We love to hear from you!
 And, don’t forget to take a picture of your gorgeous creation and tag us @veganosity on Instagram.

 Let’s connect!
 Hop on over to our Facebook page and give it a like, and follow us on Instagram and Twitter, and follow us and share this and other Veganosity recipes on Pinterest.
 We'd be so grateful if you did.
 If you like this recipe and can't wait to see what we're going to share next, subscribe to Veganosity.
 Just fill in the subscription box above our picture in the top right corner of the page.
 And, Alex and I love hearing from you, please leave a comment and let us know what you think of our recipes.